History of the Jews in Odesa: Second World War and beyond

 During the Second World War, Odesa was attacked by the combined forces of Romanian and German troops in August 1941.
 Following the 73-day Siege of Odesa, the city was captured and put under Romanian administration, becoming the capital of the Transnistria Governorate.
 On 23 October, with the arrival of Axis forces in the city, an order was issued directing all people of Jewish origin to report to the village of Dalnyk the following day; around 5,000 Jews obeyed.
 The first 50 people were brought to the anti-tank ditch and shot by the commander of the 10th machine-gun battalion, Lieutenant-Colonel Nicolae Deleanu.
 Between 5,000 and 10,000 Jews were killed and many were taken hostage.
 During the first week of the Romanians' stay in Odesa, the city lost about 10% of its population.

 Approximately 25,000 Odesan Jews were murdered on the outskirts of the city and over 35,000 deported; this came to be known as the Odesa massacre.
+While the number of the dead regardless of ethnicity in the Odessa massacre of October 22–24, 1941, was larger, according to Julius Fisher, Transnistria, The Forgotten Cemetery, 20,000 Jews were killed in the massacre.
+According to the Yad Vashem data base, the number of Jews killed in the city of Odessa whose names are known was 20,334.
+Given that about 25,000 individuals were executed in Odessa, the difference between that number and the number of Jews who were executed were individuals of other ethnicities.
+According to the Black Book, "An announcement was hung up on the walls saying that three hundred Russians or five hundred Jews would be hanged for every officer killed".

 Most of the atrocities were committed during the first six months of the occupation and perpetrated by Einsatzgruppen death squads.
-By 17 October 1941, 80% of the 210,000 Jews in the region had been killed.
+By six months after 17 October 1941, according to the Israeli scholar Dalia Ofer, 80% of the 210,000 Jews in the region had been killed.
+In his synthesis of Holocaust studies, The Holocaust in History, Michael Marrus wrote, "In all, some 75 percent of the Jews of Transnistria perished".
 This was in contrast to Jews in Romania proper, where the majority survived.